oweb36/mws-docs/Characters/Air Conditioners/AEX.md

 HR was born in March 15, 2008.
 He's part of the same batch as [EXMGR](#EXMGR) and [JHR](#JHR).
 He's part of the same batch as [JHR](#JHR) and [EXMGR](#EXMGR), and therefore have the same birthday.

 HR is the strongest one out of AEX.
+He has some anger issues, but not as severe as [Xeo](Xeo.md)'s.

+HR has arms and legs.

 HR is a cisgender male.
 HR is unlabelled in sexual orientation as he has no idea if he wants to be gay, bisexual, heterosexual or asexual.
 He just leaves it unlabelled just for it.